vercel/next.js/examples/with-firebase-hosting-and-typescript/README.md

 ## The idea behind the example

-The goal is to host the Next.js app on Firebase Cloud Functions with Firebase Hosting rewrite rules so our app is served from our Firebase Hosting URL, with a complete Typescript stack for both th eNext app and for the Firebase Functions.
+The goal is to host the Next.js app on Firebase Cloud Functions with Firebase Hosting rewrite rules so our app is served from our Firebase Hosting URL, with a complete Typescript stack for both the Next app and for the Firebase Functions.
 Each individual `page` bundle is served in a new call to the Cloud Function which performs the initial server render.

 This is based off of the work of @jthegedus in the [with-firebase-hosting](https://github.com/zeit/next.js/tree/canary/examples/with-firebase-hosting) example.